AGENTX-AE/AGENTX/README.md

 ### 3.5 Run AgentX Directly

-After building the executable (Section 4.1) and generating the corresponding LLM inference traces by invoking gen_trace.py in src/, you can directly launch AgentX with its default configuration.
+After building the executable and generating the corresponding LLM inference traces by invoking gen_trace.py in src/, you can directly launch AgentX with its default configuration.

 From the AgentX directory, run: